sasly2048/WPM-Typing-Test/README.md

-# WPM Typing Test Application
+# ⌨️ WPM Typing Test Application 🚀

 This is a simple web-based Words Per Minute (WPM) typing test application.
-It allows users to practice their typing by presenting paragraphs of text and calculating their WPM and accuracy.
-The application uses Flask for the backend, SQLite for paragraph storage, and a combination of HTML, CSS, and JavaScript for the frontend.
+It enables users to practice typing with randomly selected paragraphs, giving real-time feedback on speed and accuracy.
+The app is built with Flask (Python) on the backend, uses SQLite for paragraph storage, and serves a responsive interface with HTML, CSS, and JavaScript on the frontend.

-# Features
+## ✨ Features

-- **Typing Test:** Users can start a typing test with a randomly selected paragraph.
+- **Typing Test 📝:** Start a test with a randomly chosen paragraph to type.

-- **WPM Calculation:** Dynamically calculates Words Per Minute as the user types.
+- **WPM Calculation ⚡:** Real-time calculation of Words Per Minute as you type.

-- **Accuracy Tracking:** Shows the user's typing accuracy in real-time.
+- **Accuracy Tracking 🎯:** Track and display typing accuracy dynamically.

-- **Time Limit:** The test has a 5-minute time limit.
+- **Time Limit ⏰:** 5-minute countdown timer for each test.

-- **Character Highlighting:** Provides visual feedback by highlighting correct, incorrect, and the current character  to be typed.
+- **Character Highlighting 🌈:** Visually highlights correct, incorrect, and current characters.

-- **Paragraph Management:** Stores paragraphs in an SQLite database and fetches them, prioritizing less recently used ones to provide variety.
+- **Paragraph Management 📚:** Paragraphs are fetched from an SQLite database, prioritizing those not recently used for more variety.

-- **Responsive Design:** Adapts to different screen sizes for a good user experience on various devices.
+- **Responsive Design 📱:** Optimized for both desktop and mobile devices.

-# Project Structure :
+## 🗂️ Project Structure

-The project is organized into the following files:
+The project is organized as follows:

-***app.py:*** The main Flask application that serves the web pages and handles API requests for text.
+- **app.py:** Main Flask application; serves pages and handles API requests.

-***database.py:*** Manages the SQLite database, including initialization, inserting paragraphs, and retrieving random paragraphs.
+- **database.py:** Handles SQLite database functions—initialization, adding, and fetching paragraphs.

-***text_processor.py:*** A utility script to extract paragraphs from a plain text file for database population.
+- **text_processor.py:** A utility to extract paragraphs from text files for database population.

-***index.html:*** The main HTML file for the typing test user interface.
+- **index.html:** Main user interface for the typing test.

-static/
+- **static/**
-***style.css:*** Contains all the CSS rules for styling the application.
+  - **style.css:** All styling rules for the application.

-***script.js:*** Contains the JavaScript logic for the typing test functionality, including WPM calculation, accuracy, timer, and character highlighting.
+  - **script.js:** Core JavaScript for WPM calculation, accuracy, timer, and highlights.

-***wpm_paragraphs.db:*** The SQLite database file (will be created automatically if it doesn't exist upon running database.py or app.py).

-***1000_paragraphs.txt:*** A placeholder text file that you need to create and populate with paragraphs.
-This file will be used by database.py to initially fill the wpm_paragraphs.db.
+- **wpm_paragraphs.db:** SQLite database file (auto-generated on first use).
+- **1000_paragraphs.txt:** (You provide this) Source file for populating the database.

+Start typing, track your speed, and improve your accuracy—one paragraph at a time! 🚀🔡